RajaHamza99/Python-Project/README.md

   <li>When trying to log in, if the information is incorrect, it does not notify the user, but instead just reloads the page.</li>
   <li>To create a playlist, there have to be a minimum of 3 songs.
 This means a playlist can have a miniumum of 3 songs instead of having 2 empty fields.</li>
   <li>The home page displays all playlists, not just playlists belonging to that user.
 However, any user can delete all playlists, even if it doesn't belong to them.</li>
+  <li>Deleting a user deletes their created playlists, but does not delete any songs they created.</li>
 </ul>

 ## Improvements